 Though the trapeze ‘wrap-under’ tailpiece and shallow neck angle of early Les Pauls are oft-maligned, every aspect of this particular guitar seems to work together harmoniously, with a superb balance between the pickups and some truly spectacular amplified tones.
 It’s also a very resonant example, and the weight of just 3.6kg/7.9lb makes it one of the very lightest Goldtops we’ve ever encountered.

-The neck’s soft V profile is a joy to play and, while the bridge design rules out palm muting, there’s not a lot else that this guitar won’t do.
+The neck’s soft V profile is a joy to play and, while the bridge design rules out palm muting, there’s not much else that this guitar won’t do.
 Indeed, if the bridge bothers you that much then solutions are available, such as the non-invasive retrofit bridge designs that wrap over rather than under from MojoAxe and Glaser Instruments.

 Check out our accompanying video to hear this incredible musical instrument in action and stay tuned to Guitar.com for more vintage content.